bcgov/dsp-team-documentation/docs/python-setup.md

 conda install -c conda-forge python=3.9 packageA packageB packageC...
 ```

+*Word of warning*

+   Cautionary note when using conda to install packages: sometimes, the package will not be available via conda, but only by pip.
+This can be accessed the same way as conda from within your active environment shell: `pip install package`.
+However, common practice is to avoid using pip inside a conda environment whenever possible.
+Look at the package installation instructions online to see the recommended install path.
+It will typically give a conda (with or without a -c channel) option as well as pip.
+By default, go for the conda option, and resort to pip only if necessary.

 These are the packages that I will include in a standard environment:

 * **scipy**: includes statistical modeling and other scientific features